R0rt1z2/amonet/README.md

 # amonet

-This is an exploit chain for Fire HD 10 (2017) (7th gen / suez / KFSUWI).
+This is an exploit chain for Fire HD 8 (2016) (6th gen / giza / KFGIWI).
 It contains a MediaTek bootrom exploit and a LittleKernel bootloader exploit.

-For installation instructions, see https://forum.xda-developers.com/hd8-hd10/orig-development/unlock-fire-hd-10-2017-suez-t3913639

 ## License

 `brom-payload` includes code from Linux kernel, and is therefore licensed under GPLv2.

-`lk-payload`, `modules` and `microloader` are licensed under MIT.
+`lk-payload` and `modules` are licensed under MIT.

 See LICENSE.MIT and LICENSE.GPL2 for more details.